onqtam/headjack/docs/why/100_1k_10k_words.md

 Collective Intelligence: a Primer / for Dummies Reputation/Identity in the 21st century / 3rd millenium - like the book about capital The Mind/Psychology of God
+Alignment is All You Need
+Emergent World Order
 The Real Matter With Things
+    Literally an infinitely higher bang for your buck, not only because this book is more practical/consequential than left/right thinking, but because it's also free and accessible to all
-    a more practical/consequential level of description than left/right thinking The Real Situational Assessment
+The Real Situational Assessment
     no, it doesn't have to be just about scaling compute & energy and to go brrr faster than the other guy The Real Hard Problem of Consciousness
+    in depth, scale
     How to scale it up in every sence of the word - qualitatively, numerically, consequentially, and in aggregate - across space (distance) and time (future generations).
 How to get more people to introspect what it means to exist, to experience higher states and frequencies/depths/capacities of consciousness and to form a collective consciousness of a higher order.
 How to form aligned, introspective and intentional collectives.
 Extending the light of consciousness beyond merely copy-pasting our socio-political & spiritual poverty on Mars.
 Niche (co-)Construction
 The Post-Liberal Synthesis